albertamcaleavey/albertamcaleavey/README.md

 ## Hi there! 👋

 I'm Alberta- a Software Engineering student at General Assembly.
 With a background in web design and content management, I have an eye for detail and skill for translating client visions into quality products.
-I believe in creating well designed, accessible digital solutions with eye catching user interfaces that improve lives.
+As a developer, I believe in creating well designed, accessible digital solutions with eye catching user interfaces that improve lives.

 <!--
 ### My hobbies include: